yyumna/climatechange_ai/ICLR2020_workshop.md

         </p>
         `
       ],
-      [wd(28, 17, 00), wd(28, 18,  00), "AI4Forests: Deforestation, afforestation and forestry",
+      [wd(28, 17, 00), wd(28, 18,  00), "Machine Learning and Forests: Deforestation, Afforestation, and Forest Management",
         `
-        Learn about how machine learning is currently used to protect, restore, and fund forests.
+        Deforestation and forest degradation are key influences on climate change, accounting for 17% of anthropogenic greenhouse gas emissions.
+In this session, we will learn about what drives unsustainable forest management and how machine learning can enable us to better protect, manage, and restore our world’s forests.

         <p>
         Speakers: